Kabir-Narula/OOP345-Seneca-College/README.md

 ## Personal Notes

-Amidst my journey in this course, I've compiled comprehensive notes that delve into the core topics and concepts of C++.
+ I've compiled comprehensive notes that delve into the core topics and concepts of C++.
 These notes are a treasure trove of knowledge, spanning fundamentals of the language, object-oriented programming, control statements, arrays, functions, and file handling, among others.
 With practical examples and exercises woven in, these notes stand as a valuable resource for beginners and those seeking to deepen their C++ expertise.
 Feel free to access the course notes at [C++ Workshop Notes](https://github.com/LeviAcker25/C--Plus-Plus-Notes).
 It's my hope that these resources assist you in your endeavor to evolve into a skilled C++ developer.
 Happy learning!

-## Project Structure

-This repository is organized in a structured manner, with each workshop and milestone having its own dedicated directory.
-Inside each directory, you'll find detailed explanations of the assignments, along with the corresponding source code and any additional resources used.
-I've also included README files within each directory to provide context and insights into the solutions.

 ## Disclaimer